OmarEmadAldin/Elevvo-Tech/Task 6  Music Genre Classification Description/README.md

 # GTZAN Genre Classification — Librosa + Random Forest
+# **First you have to run the code on kaggle and use the dataset there or download it locally**
 This repository contains an enhanced Jupyter notebook that extracts audio features using **librosa**, trains a **Random Forest** classifier with hyperparameter tuning (GridSearchCV), and evaluates the model.

 ## Files